szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 First make sure all the insects are back at their places on the tray.
 Then you can click on any of the markers.
-When selected, they will turn red, and a box will be placed approximatly around the insect.
+When selected, they will turn red, and a box will be placed approximately around the insect.

 The following editing options are supported: